Cliff Allison: Formula One Lotus (1958, 1961), Ferrari (1959–60)

 Allison was forced to make numerous pit stops during the 1958 Monaco Grand Prix.
 His Lotus finished sixth, 12 laps behind race winner Maurice Trintignant.
-However this marked the first World Championship point for Team Lotus.

-Ferrari's stable of drivers for 1959 were Olivier Gendebien, Phil Hill, Brooks, Behra, Gurney, and Allison.
+Ferrari's stable of drivers for 1959 were Olivier Gendebien, Phil Hill, Tony Brooks, Jean Behra, Dan Gurney, and Allison.

 For the 1959 Monaco Grand Prix the Ferrari factory team fielded truncated versions of the cars they ran in future grand prix races.
 At Monte Carlo the Ferraris' long sleek snouts (air scoops) were cut away to allow more air into the cooling systems.
 Wolfgang von Trips lost control of his Porsche in a bend where the street was steeply inclined to Casino.
 Allison's Formula 2 Ferrari crashed into him as he spun.
 The Lotus of Bruce Halford came next into the blind curve and became part of the wreck.
 Allison and his Ferrari suffered the least damage while von Trips sustained a gashed face, and Halford had a cut to his arm.
 None of the three cars could continue.

+In the 1960 Argentine Grand Prix he scored the best result of his Formula 1 career when he finished 2nd.
 He suffered a major crash behind the wheel of his Ferrari while practising for the 1960 Monaco Grand Prix, and it took him almost the rest of the year to recover from his injuries.
 Allison was hurt when his Ferrari slammed into a straw barrier.
 He was unconscious when he was taken to a hospital.
 Allison sustained a broken left arm, rib fractures, facial cuts, and a concussion.
 He was listed in serious condition.

 The following year he suffered another crash at the wheel of his Lotus in practice for the 1961 Belgian Grand Prix.
 He broke both his knees and fractured his pelvis when his car careened off the course and overturned in a field.

 Post-Formula One career

 This marked the end of his career in motor sport.
 He kept in touch with the sport through reunions and was always a popular visitor to the paddock.

 Allison owned and managed Allison's Garage in Brough.
 The business had been started by his father and he returned to it after his racing career ended.
-Allisons also provided the village and school bus services, which Cliff Allison would drive.
+Allison's also provided the village and school bus services, which Cliff Allison would drive.